 Prosodic features like pitch and energy shall be used along with acoustic features like MFCCs.
-Channel compensation has proved to be beneficial for both of these feature types [6].
+Channel compensation has proved to be beneficial for both of these feature types [4].
 Challenging is the use of channel compensation with relatively sparse feature vectors as it is the case here.
-For this purpose, eigenchannel compensation was performed in both, feature and model domain as it was proposed in [11] and [12].
-[6] also reported improvement through the use of a joint factor analysis model on a very similar task.
-This section gives a brief overview to the jointly used eigenchannel subspace and to the principles of the two different compensation techniques, as well as the use of eigenvoices for the speaker models.
+For this purpose, eigenchannel compensation was performed in both, feature and model domain as it was proposed in [9] and [10].
+This section gives a brief overview how the jointly used eigenchannel subspace was estimated as well as to the principles of the two different compensation techniques.